Vattakanal

 • Path: Kumbakarai Waterfalls –> Vellagavi –> Dolphin’s Nose –> Altaf’s Cafe.

-• Note: We took an auto-rickshaw from the closest town Theni to the base camp and the distance was around 8 kilometres.
+• Note: We opted for an auto-rickshaw ride from the nearby town of Theni to reach the base camp, covering a distance of approximately 8 kilometers.

 • Total distance: 11 kilometres.